20 Wildlife Photography TipsCats, Dogs and Birds

 Read More: Garden Bird Photography

-Wildlife Photography Tips: Camera Settings
+1. Wildlife Camera Settings

 There’s no one single answer for the question of ‘what’s the best camera settings for wildlife?’.
 That’s simply because no two species are the same.
 Photographing a Cheetah at full pace is totally different from capturing ladybugs.
 But if you’re capturing animals in your garden we can give you some wildlife photography settings and preparation tips that’ll start you off on the right foot.